What is a Shower Drain?

 DRAINAGE SEAL

 A shower drain typically has a cover that can be removed to access the filter beneath it.
-To guarantee that the water flow enters the drain opening, the shower base should be constructed on a slope.
-Maintaining a seal on the filter is crucial to eliminating leaking water from under the base.
+The shower base should be constructed on a slope to guarantee that the water flow enters the drain open.
+Maintaining a seal on the filter is crucial to eliminating leaking water under the base.
 This is important because leaked water can damage the floor and become a dangerous hazard due to soap and shampoo.

-It’s crucial to remove the chance of sliding on a damp floor from a safety perspective.
+Removing the chance of sliding on a damp floor from a safety perspective is crucial.

 Five easy ways to unclog your shower drain